 Huge prospects

-The extraordinary discovery offers hope that the cognitive impairment associated withaging it is a transitory state that we can correct, and not the inevitable consequence of brain aging.
+The extraordinary discovery offers hope that the cognitive impairment associated withaging is a transitory state that we can correct, and not the inevitable consequence of brain aging.

 The role of macrophages in brain aging